zainabkapadia52/Multi-Course-Attendance-Management-Portal/Module-B/README.md

 ### 2. Audit Logging

-All data modifications are logged to `logs/audit.log`:
+All data modifications via the API or from the UI are logged to `logs/audit.log`:

 ```
 [2026-03-19 10:30:45] LOGIN_OK | /login | user_id=5 | username=student1